use-civic/congress-house-action-codes/README.md

 | **H42831** | Motion to Reconsider Laid on Table Without Objection | The option to reconsier or object to a prior vote was given to the Floor.
 This is often done after a vote to allow objection, or reconsideration, of a decision before finalizing the action.
 This is often done immediately after a vote by The Speaker. | :heavy_check_mark: |
 | **H8A000** | The Previous Question on Motion Was Ordered Without Objection | The Previous Question on a motion was ordered without objection.
 This code is independent of the action, it pertains to the act of the previous question having been ordered without objection. | :heavy_check_mark: |
 | **H8D000** | Debate | The measure is given approval for debate | :heavy_check_mark: |

+## License

+This project is public domain, please do as you wish.